amzn/smoke-aws-generate/README.md

 The client initializer can also optionally accept `logger`, `timeoutConfiguration`, `connectionPoolConfiguration`, `retryConfiguration`, `eventLoopProvider` and `reportingConfiguration`.

-### Using Configuration or the underlying HTTP client
+### Reusing Configuration or the underlying HTTP client

 For use cases where you want to reuse the underlying HTTP client between instances, you can use the operations client type (or similarly the configuration object type to share client configuration but not the underlying HTTP client).